Join us in EDMONTON

 WORKSHOP SESSION #2

-Attendees rotate through their final half of the hands-on educational product stations.
+Attendees rotate through their final four (4) hands-on educational product stations.

 (25 minutes each + 5 minute transitions)